Somatics – The umbrella term

 we can leverage somatics as a tool to improve and heal, and aswell as a lens to understand why things are the way they are.
 The journey that has got each one of us to where we are today.

 to say “i feel this somatically” is to understand a shift or a sensation inside your total body.
 It is often a combination of the different systems.
+Sometimes these shifts can be very large and very subtle, so having a grounded awareness of the mind in the present moment, and building capacities to sense and understand the body connection is important to learn and build overtime.

 Where Somatics Comes From